 If you are looking to buy new induction cookware set in the near future to take advantage of your new induction range, then take a look at our recommendations below for a good selection to choose from.

 So what is induction?
 Induction cooking uses a special induction coil placed below the stove top’s surface combined with specially designed cookware made of cast iron or magnetic stainless steel.
-The induction coil generate a magnetic current so that the cookware is heated rapidly using magnetic friction.
+The induction coil generates a magnetic current so that the cookware is heated rapidly using magnetic friction.
 The heat is then transferred from the cookware to the food by conduction.
 This all happens while the cooking surface, which is typically made from ceramic, remains cool.
-Only the cookware and it’s contents heats up!
+Only the cookware and it contents heat up!

 Induction cooking is newer to North America and is much more prevalent in Europe.
 It is loved by industry professionals due to its ability to heat water at an awesome rate, making it the go-to for an emergency pasta boil!
 Great for buffets and cafeterias and table service as they deliver a safer and much cooler experience for chefs and customers.

 Now we can get to the type of cookware that the professionals can recommend.
 The first thing to consider is the thickness and contents of the cookware you are purchasing.
 More quality induction cookware will have a multi-layer set up sandwiched between stainless steel.
 What this does is help transfer the heat generated from the range to the food with minimal loss.
 The loss you experience will be the radiation of heat coming from the cookware itself and/or the back transfer of heat to the stove top.